-Dr. Benjamin M. Jacobs holds a joint position as associate director of the Education and Jewish Studies programs in the Department of Humanities and Social Sciences in the Professions and assistant professor of social studies education in the Department of Teaching and Learning.
+Dr. Benjamin M. Jacobs holds a joint position as associate director of the Education and Jewish Studies programs in the Department of Applied Statistics, Social Science, and Humanities and assistant professor of social studies education in the Department of Teaching and Learning.
 Among other areas, Jacobs' research interests include social education, Jewish education, history of education, curriculum studies, teacher education, and education of ethnic groups.
 His publications, which have appeared in journals such as Theory and Research in Social Education, Journal of Jewish Education, and Religious Education, include several studies of the history and theory of Jewish education and social education on the American scene.
 He is presently working on a document-based historical study of teacher education in the social studies in the early years of the field; he is planning a similar study of Jewish teacher education in the U.S. Jacobs earned his Ph.D. from Teachers College, Columbia University, where he served as an instructor and supervisor in the social studies program from 2002-2005.
 He also served as adjunct instructor and program coordinator of the Education and Jewish Studies program at Steinhardt from 2000-2005.
 From 2005-2010, Jacobs was assistant professor of social studies education at the University of Minnesota.
 Prior to pursuing his doctorate, he taught history at a Jewish day high school outside Washington, D.C.

 Areas of Research, Interest